uikit/uikit-site/docs/pages/slideshow.md

 ## Animations

 By default, the slideshow uses a `slide` animation.
-You can set the `animation` option to use a different one.
-Possible values are as follows.
+You can set the `animation` option to use a different animation.
+Possible values are as follows:

 | Animation | Description                        |
 |:----------|:-----------------------------------|